 These cookies allow the website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.

 These cookies are used to deliver adverts more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of advertising campaigns.
 They are usually placed by advertising networks with the website operator’s permission.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.

 These cookies are required for us to be able to meet our legal and regulatory requirements, for example, anti-money laundering and fraud prevention.
 They also prevent your account from being misused by others.
 These cookies are activated when you visit our website and remain active for the duration of your visit.

 ‘Third party’ cookies

-These cookies are added to our website by a third party such as Google and Hubspot, where there is embedded third-party content.
+These cookies are added to our website by a third party such as Google where there is embedded third-party content.
 We have absolutely no control over these cookies.
 If you would like to find out more about the types of cookies which may be downloaded as a result, please click on the links above and visit their respective websites for further information.

 ‘Third party’ cookies providing information to MiFinity

-These cookies such as from HubSpot and Google, collect information on the pages you visit within our website.
+These cookies such as from Google, collect information on the pages you visit within our website.
 The information collected helps us understand our customers better.
 It also allows us to serve advertising directed at specific target groups.